SanduZuza/BeyondSports-Assignment/README.md

 Next, you need to download the Postman request collection "New Collection.postman_collection" Inside the collection you will find Postman requests for different scenraios.

+NOTE: In this ReadMe for link I am using https://localhost:7067, but since it is a local host it might have a different port value for you.

 First we need to add some entries to the database.
 To do so, we can use the 6 POST requests.
 Each will add a new player to the database.
 To pass a new player entry you will need to post on the link: https://localhost:7067/players The body has to be a JSON file with the following tempalte: